ILIAS-eLearning/ILIAS/docs/development/maintenance.md

 * **Online Help**: [Alexandra Tödt](https://docu.ilias.de/goto_docu_usr_3139.html)

 # Authorities
-The ILIAS-Community strives to create and maintain a secure, reliable, and adaptable learning management.
+The ILIAS community strives to create and maintain a secure, reliable, and adaptable learning management.
 We foster participation by a diverse set of developers, designers, testers and other contributors, but we also have to guarantee the sustainability and the quality of the ILIAS source code.

-To make sure people with diverse backgrounds and capabilities can participate in our Community and contribute to the development of ILIAS and its code base, we split the code into units (often called components, even though the term is hard to define) and we define a set of authorities community members can have concerning these units of code.
+To make sure people with diverse backgrounds and capabilities can participate in our community and contribute to the development of ILIAS and its code base, we split the code into units (often called components, even though the term is hard to define) and we define a set of authorities community members can have concerning these units of code.
 We understand an authority as the counterpart of